Esri/quickstart-map-phonegap/README.md

     	<content src="basic-gps.html" />

 8. To take advantage of GPS and Geolocation capabilities you may need to install the [Geolocation plugin](https://www.npmjs.com/package/cordova-plugin-geolocation).
 9. Build the app and launch!
+Android Example:

+    * Connect your Android devices to your laptop by USB cable
+    * Run `adb devices` to spin up the daemon
+    * Run `cordova run android` to build the app and push it to the phone

 ## Testing